snabbco/snabb/src/program/l2vpn/README.md

 Since the pseudowire associated with a tunnel is already uniquely identified by the IPv6 addresses of the endpoints, the session ID is not actually needed to assign a packet to a particular VPLS instance.
-The draft recommends setting the session ID to the value `0xffffffff`, which is enforced by this implementation.
+The RFC recommends setting the session ID to the value `0xFFFFFFFF`, which is enforced by this implementation.

 The cookie is used to protect against spoofing and brute-force blind